 Having trained in Ecology, I’m fascinated by the various ways humans are affected by and affect their environments.
 I like to think of public health as the application of ecological sciences to the human population, and I was eager to work in a field that works frequently on large scales!Why did you choose MEZCOPH?

-I had met with a graduate ambassador my senior year of my undergraduate program, and she completely sold me on the Epidemiology degree.
-I knew I had wanted to pursue some of the more technical aspects of my field, and I saw this program as the perfect outlet for that.
-When I began speaking with faculty and students, I found that the college provided great opportunities for students to become engaged with field research.
+The faculty at MEZCOPH provides great opportunities for students to become engaged with field and technical research.
 I felt that this college would not only teach me valuable skills, but give me the chance to put them to action.Public health interests:

 Antibiotic Stewardship in Care Transitions and Long-term Care FacilitiesInterests/hobbies outside of school: